Metformin Hydrochloride Tablet 500 mg: A Comprehensive Guide

 Mix the blended powder and starch paste together in Rapid Mixer Granulator.

 Wet Screening: Pass the wet dough through a Multi Mill by operating it as per its SOP to convert the moist mass into coarse, granular aggregates.

 Drying: Dry the granules in Fluidized Bed Drier by operating it as per its SOP at temperature 600 – 700 C for 30 minutes.
 Cool the granules to room temperature.
 Repeat the same process for next lots.

-Sifting: Fit Stainless Steel Sieve # 20 on the Sifter-II as per its SOP.
+Sifting: Fit Stainless Steel Sieve # 20 on the Sifter as per its SOP.
 Sift all the ingredients through it and collect in Stainless Steel Container.
 Break the oversized granules left over the mesh in Oscillating Granulator by operating it as per its SOP and resift them.

 Check the total weight of dried granules.
 Determine the loss on drying and percentage yield of dried granules.

 Lubrication: Add the following lubricating agents to the Roto Cube Blender and operate it as per SOP for 30 minutes.
 Collect the blended powder in Stainless Steel Containers.